2002 Belgian Grand Prix: Background

 The 2002 Belgian Grand Prix was the 14th of the 17 races in the 2002 Formula One World Championship and the 49th time it was part of the Formula One World Championship.
 It took place at the 21-turn 6.968 km Circuit de Spa-Francorchamps in Francorchamps, Stavelot, Wallonia, Belgium on 1 September.
 For the Grand Prix, the exit of the Bus Stop chicane was modified to allow for a faster exit into the La Source turn.
 The new pit entrance was moved to right before the Bus Stop chicane end.
-The track was also resurfaced from La Source to Les Combes corners, as well as Blanchimont to the Bus Stop chicane.
+The track was also resurfaced from La Source to Les Combes corners, as well as from Blanchimont to the Bus Stop chicane.
 The exit kerb at the top of Eau Rouge turn was flattened to make it quicker, causing drivers to straightline it on the way to Raidillon corner.